apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 ### Releasing Claims

-Defined scopes for a given service definition control and construct attribute release policies internally.
-Such attribute release policies allow one to remap attributes to standard claims, or define custom claims altogether.
-It is also possible to define and use
+Defined scopes for a given service definition control and build attribute release policies internally.
+Such attribute release policies allow one to release standard claims, remap attributes to standard claims, or define custom claims and scopes altogether.

-*free-form* attribute release policies outside the confines of a *scope* to freely build and release attributes.
+It is also possible to define and use *free-form* attribute release policies outside the confines of a *scope* to freely build and release claims/attributes.

 For example, the following service definition will decide on relevant attribute release policies based on the semantics of the the scopes `profile` and `email`.
 There is no need to design or list individual claims as CAS will auto-configure